How To Install Latest Sonatype Nexus 3 on Linux

 This article guides you to install and configure Sonatype Nexus 3 in a secure way on an ec2 Linux System.

-Note: This was tested on a Redhat machine and it will work on Centos or related Linux flavours as well.
+Note: This was tested on a Redhat machine and it will work on Centos or related Linux flavors as well.

-Step 1: Login to your Linux server and update it.
+Step 1: Login to your Linux server and update the yum packages.
 Also install required utilities.

 sudo yum update -y